 Aducanumab is not taken as a pill, but rather as an infusion administered in a doctor’s office for one hour every four weeks.
 The price tag is unfortunately expensive, at around $28,800 per year, but the drugmaker Biogen has said it is working with insurance companies to make out-of-pocket costs much less for those who need it.
 For more on cost and insurance coverage, see below.

 Aducanumab’s journey through the FDA approval process was a mix of promising developments and setbacks until its approval in June 2021.
-The history of how Aduhelm became available to people with Alzheimer’s disease is described below in “Accelerated Approval by the FDA.”
+The history of how Aduhelm became available to people with Alzheimer’s disease is described below.

 Critics of aducanumab say that a closer look at the data from trials shows thinking improvements might be overblown or unrelated to the drug itself.
 There is even debate over whether targeting amyloid-beta plaques in the brain actually improves dementia symptoms.
 The “amyloid hypothesis” says that reducing the plaques will improve cognition, but this had not been shown to work in any drugs that went for FDA approval, until aducanumab became the first.
 Inflammation and brain cell death are other important factors of Alzheimer’s disease that aren’t related to amyloid-beta.

 The bottom line is that some people question whether or not aducanumab works.
 In 2020, in fact, an advisory board of experts unanimously agreed (10-to-0) that aducanumab should not be approved as effective against Alzheimer’s disease.
 A year later, it was approved anyway.

 Aducanumab is also expensive, initially costing about $4,312 per infusion or about $56,000 annually.
 Biogen has since lowered its cost to $28,800 annually.